AmNe5iA/MKDecrypt/README.md

 positional arguments:
-  FILE                  the encrypted container, FILE MASTERKEY             the MASTERKEY as a hexadecimal string
+  FILE                  the encrypted container, FILE MASTERKEY             the MASTERKEY as a hexadecimal string or file (-X)

 optional arguments:
   -h, --help            show this help message and exit -v, --verbose         verbose output
-  -X  --volatility      specifies that you are using a volatility file instead of hex chars -r, --read-only       opens FILE in read only mode (default) -w, --read-write      opens FILE in read/write mode -m MOUNTPOINT, --mountpoint MOUNTPOINT
+  -X, --volatility      specifies MASTERKEY is a volatility file instead of hex chars -r, --read-only       opens FILE in read only mode (default) -w, --read-write      opens FILE in read/write mode -m MOUNTPOINT, --mountpoint MOUNTPOINT